blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=2HALVEND -ac_supply=999999 -ac_halving=2000 -ac_end=10000``

-999999 coin premine

-Default block reward of 0.0001 coin; Blocks are on-demand after block 128

-Block reward ends at block 10000
+A 999999-coin pre-mine, with the default block reward of 0.0001 coin, blocks are on-demand after block 128k, and the block reward ends at block 10000.

 ``ac_halving`` has no effect without ``ac_reward`` being set.